Hurricane Milton disrupts flights for thousands of UK holidaymakers

 Tui said its flying programme will be “extremely disrupted” due to the hurricane.

-The travel company said it had cancelled a flight from London Gatwick to Melbourne Orlando, and two flights to the US airport from Birmingham and Glasgow due to operate on Thursday have been delayed until Friday.
+The travel company has cancelled a flight from London Gatwick to Melbourne Orlando, and two flights to the US airport from Birmingham and Glasgow due to operate on Thursday have been delayed until Friday.

 It advised customers already in Florida to “follow any instructions given by your hotel management and resort teams”, adding that they are “experienced” in preparing for severe weather.

-Virgin Atlantic said it has cancelled a number of flights because of “adverse weather conditions expected to be caused by Hurricane Milton”, with a state of emergency declared in Florida.
+Virgin Atlantic has cancelled a number of flights because of “adverse weather conditions expected to be caused by Hurricane Milton”, with a state of emergency declared in Florida.

 The airline cancelled two flights on Tuesday between Heathrow and Tampa, and nine on Wednesday, including between Manchester and Orlando.